Islamic State seize 100 Iraqi tribesmen before battle for Tikrit

 Witnesses said the militants had on Wednesday blocked three main entrances to the south, west and north of Tikrit with 4-metre (12-foot) concrete blast walls.

-They also covered a bridge across the Tigris with about 1 meter (three feet) of sand in the hope of absorbing the impact of bombs.
+They also covered a bridge across the Tigris with about 1 metre (three feet) of sand in the hope of absorbing the impact of bombs.

-The witnesses saw a stream of SUV vehicles, apparently containing detainees, heading north toward the northern, Islamic State-controlled city of Mosul.
+The witnesses saw a stream of SUV vehicles, apparently containing detainees, heading north towards the northern, Islamic State-controlled city of Mosul.

 After months of air strikes by the United States and its Western and Arab allies, Islamic State is on the defensive in several parts of the "caliphate" it declared in swathes of Iraq and Syria.
 In Diyala, adjoining Iran, officials say they have all but driven Islamic State out.